MichaelDim02/Narthex/README.md

 # Narthex
-PAX 2.0: Narthex (Greek: Νάρθηξ, νάρθηκας) is a modular & minimal password recovery suit for Unix and Unix-like operating system written in C. It contains autonomous programs for the creation of a personalised dictionaries that can be used for password recovery & offensive security assessment.
+Narthex (Greek: Νάρθηξ, νάρθηκας) is a modular & minimal dictionary generator for Unix and Unix-like operating system written in C and Shell.
+It contains autonomous Unix-style programs for the creation of a personalised dictionaries that can be used for password recovery & security assessment.
 The programs make use of Unix text streams for the collaboration with each other, according to the Unix philosophy.
 It is licensed under the GPL v3.0.
-Under development!
+Currently under development!

 # The tools
 + Nenchanc  -  A capitalization tool that appends the results to the bottom of the dictionary (stdout).